»HashiCorp Virtual Network

 The HashiCorp Virtual Network (HVN) is a fundamental abstraction that makes HashiCorp Cloud Platform (HCP) networking possible.
 An HVN allows you to delegate an IPv4 CIDR range to HCP, which the platform then uses to automatically create a VPC on AWS.

 In the HCP portal, you can manually configure your HVN, or use the quickstart setup to automatically provision one with reasonable defaults.
-Reference the getting started tutorial for a guided experience with the quickstart setup for Consul.
+Reference the Consul getting started tutorial or Vault getting started tutorial for a guided experience.

 If you want to manage your own IPv4 addresses, create a new HVN, and assign the correct CIDR range to us.
 When Consul or Vault is provisioned, the platform will use the IP address range assigned to the HVN that the cluster is created in.
-Reference the deployment tutorial for step-by-step guidance.
+Reference the Consul deployment tutorial or Vault deployment tutorial for step-by-step guidance.